Overview

 Modifying Your Yoga Practice for Pregnancy

 The beauty of yoga is that you can modify any pose.
 You can use a block for stability or shorten the distance you need to stretch.
-Leaning on a wall can help you balance.
+You can use a wall to help you balance.
 You control how far you take each stretch and how long you hold each pose.
-Having an awareness of how you feel will go a long way in telling you whether your body agrees with a pose or if it is uncomfortable.
+Awareness of how you feel will go a long way in telling you whether your body agrees with a pose or if it is uncomfortable.
 As your body changes, your yoga practice may need to change too.

 Talk to Your Doctor or Midwife

-You should be discussing your exercise and activity with your doctor or midwife in the context of your level of experience and the particulars of your pregnancy.
-Yoga is generally thought of as one of the safest exercises you can do during pregnancy.
+You should discuss your exercise and activity with your doctor or midwife in the context of your level of experience and the particulars of your pregnancy.
+Yoga is considered one of the safest exercises you can do during pregnancy.
 Some types of yoga or specific poses may have additional risks when you are pregnant.
 Whether you are an experienced yogi or are just starting, you can modify almost any pose to be safe and comfortable, even when you are nine months pregnant.

 Thank you to the amazing companies that have supported this episode.